robustslam/evaluation/index.md

 #### Algorithms

 - ORB-SLAM2 is a popular real-time SLAM system based on sparse ORB features.
 It incorporates RGB-D, monocular and stereoscopic input modalities.
-- ORB-SLAM3 is a recently released SLAM system developed on top of ORB-SLAM2 which introduces a multiple map system and visual-inertial odometry to improve robustness.
+- ORB-SLAM3 is a SLAM system developed on top of ORB-SLAM2 which introduces a multiple map system and visual-inertial odometry to improve robustness.
 - OpenVINS is a stereo visual-inertial SLAM system which uses an Extended Kalman Filter to fuse visual odometry with inertial measurements.
 - ElasticFusion provides a globally-consistent dense RGB-D reconstruction approach that does not require a pose graph and represents the map using fused surfels.
 - ReFusion is a dense RGB-D 3D reconstruction method which exploits residuals obtained after the registration of input data with the reconstructed model to identify and filter out dynamic elements in the scene.
 - FullFusion is a framework for semantic reconstruction of dynamic scenes.
 FullFusion leverages semantic information to separate RGB-D inputs into a static and a dynamic frame.
 A modified implementation of KinectFusion is used to compute the pose and reconstruct a semantically labelled model of the static scene elements.
+Note that the dynamic masks are pre-computed rather than computed online.
+This was done to ensure that the masking is consistent across all platforms.

 [comment]: <> (#### Datasets)